Rehabilitation after injury, leg massage for female patientPin it

-Relieving pain from an injury is one of the most common reasons a person will make an appointment with a massage therapist.
+Relieving pain from an injury is one of the most common reasons a person will make an appointment for massage for injury recovery with a therapist.
 For helping speed the healing process of soft tissue injuries, there are few modalities as effective and as safe as massage.
-However, massage therapists working with new injuries must have a firm understanding of when that injury is in its most acute stage and what approaches are appropriate – because the acceptable healing modes within that acute stage differ greatly from those that are beneficial afterward.
+However, massage therapists providing massage for injury recovery must understand when that injury is in its most acute stage and what approaches are appropriate – because the acceptable healing modes within that acute stage differ greatly from those that are beneficial afterward.

 An acute injury is a sudden, sharp, traumatic injury that causes pain.
 Typically the result of an impact or trauma such as a fall, strain, sprain or collision, the cause of an acute injury is usually obvious.
 The signs and symptoms of an acute injury are: